Fantomas42/django-blog-zinnia/docs/how-to/extending_entry_model.rst

 migration system with future releases of Zinnia.

 Fortunatly Django provides a solution with the :setting:`MIGRATION_MODULES` setting.
-Once this setting done for the ``'zinnia'`` key, can now start to write new migrations.
+Once this setting is done for the ``'zinnia'`` key, can now start to write new migrations.
+Note that it is recommended to use a different package then the default one for your app to avoid conflict (e.g. ``MIGRATION_MODULES = {'zinnia': 'zinnia_gallery.migrations_zinnia'}``).

 It's recommended that the new **initial** migration represents the default :class:`Entry` schema provided by Zinnia, because after that, you just have